sunnydigital/cover-gen/README.md

 python pip install -r requirements.txt
 ```

+(Psst if you don't have Python installed, download it [here](https://www.python.org/downloads/) and might I recommend an editor, mine of choice is [Visual Studio Code](https://code.visualstudio.com/))

 ## Usage

 Download and place the script `cl-gen.py` file to the same location as the desired cover letter template `.docx` file